Witnesses: Men in police garb massacred civilians in Haiti

 President Moise faces widespread discontent over his failure to pursue allegations that his ally, former president Martelly, embezzled more than $2 billion in proceeds from a Venezuelan program providing the Haitian government with heavily discounted oil that it resold at a hefty profit.

-La Saline is a longtime rallying point for anti-government protests and the massacre took place four days before long-planned nationwide protests over the corruption allegations.
+La Saline is a longtime rallying point for anti-government protests and the massacre occurred four days before long-planned nationwide protests over the corruption allegations.

-Some residents and local rights groups accused Haitian government officials of orchestrating the attack by a rival gang to intimidate La Saline residents and prevent the protests.
+Some residents and local rights groups accused Haitian government officials of orchestrating the attack by a rival gang to intimidate La Saline residents and prevent protests.

 “This is a political fight, said Noel, the local leader.
 “After they had control of the area, they went into people’s homes and took them out and executed them.”